davidbrobb/company-brain-build/README.md

 A guided starter company brain build that teaches Claude how your business works, builds the brain for you based on your own business — then shows you how to keep using it.

-This is not the final form of a company brain.
-It's the first working version: a local markdown system for decisions, processes, customers, team context, and the operating knowledge your AI needs before it can be genuinely useful.
+Once it's built, you stop repeating yourself to new Claude chats because you built permanent context it reads automatically.

+This isn't a final form company brain, but it's enough to give your AI operating knowledge of your business and provide genuinely useful responses.

+1. Paste this URL into Claude.
+2. Tell it you want to build your Company Brain.
-Open the kit in Claude Code and Claude walks you through the build.
-No prior setup, no terminal commands, no config files to write.
+3. Claude walks you through the build.

 ---

 ## What you need

 - [Claude Code](https://claude.ai/code) installed on your desktop
-- [Obsidian](https://obsidian.md) — optional but recommended for exploring your brain visually (free)
+- [Obsidian](https://obsidian.md) (optional) but recommended for exploring your brain visually (free)
-- [Wispr Flow](https://wisprflow.ai) — optional if you prefer dictating your answers or future captures (free trial)
+- [Wispr Flow](https://wisprflow.ai) (optional) but talking to Claude is easier than typing (free trial available)

-Nothing else.
-No APIs or extra setup.
-Claude Code is the AI workspace; Obsidian and Wispr Flow are optional helpers.
+You don't need to configure any APIs or extra setup.
+Claude Code is the AI workspace; Obsidian helps you read the brain and Wispr Flow helps you build it faster.

 ---

 ## How to start

-1. Click the green **Code** button above → **Download ZIP** → extract/unzip it
+1. Either paste the link up top into Claude or click the green **Code** button above → **Download ZIP** → extract/unzip it

    > The extracted folder will be named `company-brain-build-main` — that's normal, it's GitHub's default.